gongminmin/ImpulseDrive/Doc/Mpd.md

 ## Drawbacks

-Of course MPD thruster is not perfect.
+Of course, MPD thruster is not perfect.
 To make it pratical, we need to confront its drawbacks.

 * Super high watts power source.
 For ionize propellant, extreme voltage is required.
 For generats high Lorentz force, high current is required.
 If naivelly takes one power source to provide both extreme voltage and high current, it sounds bad. you don't have a nuclear power, right?

 * Propellant to use.
 A good propellant for MPD needs to have a low ionization energy and high mass.
 Various propellants such as xenon, neon, argon, and lithium have been used, with lithium generally being the best performer.
 However, these propellants are expensive.

 * Electrode erosion.
 High current arc damages the electrode.
-It dramatically reduce the lifespan of nozzle.
+It dramatically reduces the lifespan of nozzle.

 ## References